Last Updated on May 25, 2023 by Ellie Macadam

 Lastly, the Explore One is just second to being the cheapest unit out of the four models we’ve mentioned.
 It’s an overall good product but the accompanying application prevents it from being a step higher.

 So which is the best Cricut Maker out of these four units?
 If you’re on a tight budget, then the Explore Air Wireless is the best model to get.
 You might be thinking, “What about the Explore Air 2?”
 It may be the cheapest unit in this list but the subscription fees make it more expensive than the Maker.
 However, if you want to get the best “bang for your buck” model, then there’s no beating the Cricut Maker.

 Cricut Maker vs Explore Air 2 vs Explore Air vs Explore One

 For instance, if you don’t mind shelling out extra cash but you’ll get all the right features in return, then definitely go for the Cricut Maker.
-On the other hand, if you want to make your life as an arts and crafts enthusiast easier without spending too much, then there’s the Explore Air.
-The Explore Air 2 is also an excellent model but users have to pay a monthly subscription fee to use the software.
-Lastly, if you want to the cheapest model out of the four units, then it’s going to be the Explore One but it does come with a steep learning curve before you can use it to its fullest.
+On the other hand, if you want to make your life as an arts and crafts enthusiast easier without spending too much, then there’s Explore Air.
+Explore Air 2 is also an excellent model but users have to pay a monthly subscription fee to use the software.
+Lastly, if you want the cheapest model out of the four units, then it’s going to be the Explore One but it does come with a steep learning curve before you can use it to its fullest.

 We hope our guide helped you in choosing the best Cricut Machine for your needs and preferences.